linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 05 Money markets.md

 The secondary markets in money market instruments are generally very liquid; that is, those organisations lending temporary surpluses to borrowers by buying money market securities are able to get at their capital (turn it into cash) quickly without the risk of reducing the price significantly, and there are low transaction costs in releasing the cash.

 The discount and rate of interest (yield) earned is dependent on the risk level and the maturity of the instrument.
 The 'maturity' is the length of time between issue of the instrument (start of borrowing) and the time it is redeemed (money due is paid), or the length of time between when a security is priced or purchased in the secondary market and the date of redemption.
 The maturity length can vary from overnight (borrowing for just 24 hours) to three months to one year (or more, occasionally).
 Interest is measured in percentage points, which are further divided into basis points (bps).
-One basis point equals  $1/100$  of a percentage point.
+One basis point equals $\frac{1}{100}$ of a percentage point.

-# Example Commercial paper
+**Example Commercial paper**

 Commercial paper is a very popular way of raising money for large, well-regarded companies.
 For example, a corporation wishes to borrow  \$100 million for two months.
 It issues commercial paper with a face value of\$ 101 million, payable in 60 days' time.
 A purchaser is prepared to accept the promise of the company to pay out in 60 days and so buys some of the commercial paper, paying  \$25 million for one-quarter of the total issue at a discount to the face value.
 In 60 days' time, the purchaser collects\$ 25.25 million from the corporation.
 It has earned  \$250,000 in return for lending the corporation\$ 25 million.

-# The markets in short-term money
+## The markets in short-term money

 Money markets exist all over the world as a means of facilitating business.
 Domestic money market means that the funds are borrowed and lent in the country's home currency and under the authority of the country's regulators.
 There are also money markets outside the jurisdiction of authorities of the currency they are denominated in – these are the international or Euro money markets.
 This is nothing to do with the currency in Europe: they were termed 'Euro markets' long before the euro was dreamed up.